-The marking’s reveal it’s a 27.2mm post (correct size) and the sticking must have just been a result of different metals bonding together, and it being inserted a bit too far.
+The marking’s reveal it’s a 27.2mm post (0.2mm oversized) and the sticking must have just been a result of a combination of the tight fit, different metals bonding together, and it being inserted a bit too far.

 The U’HU lives to fight another day!
 The next step will be replacing the pivot bushes and missing bolts.